-- 1.3.1 Subject to survey by the Register are the following cargo handling gear: - .1 ship's derricks, ship's cranes and hoists (pulley blocks, trolleys, telphers, etc.) having lifting capacity 1 t and more; - .2 upper structures of floating cranes and crane ships; - .3 cranes on floating docks and cranes mounted on mobile offshore drilling units and fixed offshore platforms intended for loading and unloading of supply vessels with safe working load 1 t and more; - .4 ship's cargo lifts with safe working load 250 kg and more and electrically driven passenger lifts intended for lifting and lowering of persons and/or loads in the car moved by the ropes with a speed not in excess of 1,0 m/s; - .5 ship's elevating platforms with a lifting capacity 1 t and more which move up and down with a speed not in excess of 0.1 m/s.
+- 1.3.1 Subject to survey by the Register are the following cargo handling gear: - .1 ship's derricks, ship's cranes and hoists (pulley blocks, telphers, etc.) having lifting capacity 1 t and more: - .2 upper structures of floating cranes and crane ships; - .3 cranes on floating docks and cranes mounted on mobile offshore drilling units and fixed offshore platforms intended for loading and unloading of supply vessels with safe working load 1 t and more; - .4 ship's cranes having lifting capacity 1 t and more for personnel convey; - .5 ship's cargo lifts with safe working load 250 kg and more and electrically driven passenger lifts intended for lifting and lowering of persons and/or loads in the car moved by the ropes with a speed not in excess of 1,0 m/s; - .6 ship's elevating platforms with a lifting capacity 1 t and more which move up and down with a speed not in excess of 0,1 m/s; - .7 fixed gear and interchangeable components of cargo handling gear; - .8 ropes of cargo handling gear; - .9 loose gear (slings, spreaders, lifting beams and frames, etc.) being part of the ship; - .10 appliances, being part of the ship, designed to convey the personnel.

-Survey of cargo handling gear of other types and purposes shall be specially considered by the Register in each particular case;
+Survey of cargo handling gear of other types and purposes shall be specially considered by the Register in each particular case.

-- .6 slings, spreaders, lifting beams, frames, etc., being part of the ship; - .7 ship's cranes having lifting capacity 1 t and more, used to convey the personnel and appliances designed to convey the personnel. - 1.3.2 Register survey of cargo handling gear of other types covers: - .1 review and approval of technical documentation; - .2 survey of manufacture, installation on board ship (floating facility) and repairs of cargo handling gear; - .3 tests; - .4 branding; - .5 issue of Register documents. - 1.3.3 The following items are subject to survey by the Register: - .1 ship's derricks:
+- 1.3.2 Register survey of cargo handling gear of other types covers: - .1 review and approval of technical documentation; - .2 survey of manufacture, installation on board ship (floating facility) and repairs of cargo handling gear; - .3 tests; - .4 issue of Register documents. - 1.3.3 The following items are subject to survey by the Register: - .1 ship's derricks: